 Threads within a process share the process’s resources including memory and open files.
-However, every thread have their own call stack.
+However, every thread has its own call stack.

-Since threads share the same address space of the process, creating a new thread and communicating between them is more efficient.
+Since threads share the same address space of the process, creating new threads and communicating between them is more efficient.

 Common Problems associated with Concurrency